Behringer 2600 Gray Meanie

 The two new Behringer models also differ from each other only in colour and, unlike the "black/orange" Behringer 2600, are equipped with "carefully selected, high-quality components for improved performance, a mechanical spring reverb and single-colour fader LEDs".
 Hopefully, these "high-quality components" will have their effect - it is, after all, a generally welcome statement - and hopefully the Teledyne VCOs of the "ARP Gray Meanie" also received the attention they deserved.
 But I can't compare all that.
 The monochrome design and monochrome LED sliders calm the visuals immensely - and when it comes to bad reverb, then rather Spring Reverb.

 I was immediately impressed (already with the first model) by the re-design of the panel of the Behringer 2600.
 Although there are some changes to the original ARP 2600, the character has been completely preserved and this is immediately recognisable, especially for former ARP-ists.
 The layout clearly shows how carefully "the spirit" of A.R.
 Pearlman has been carried forward here, because the "great" ARP synths not only sounded good - they also captivated with their unique panel layouts - even before the first power-up!
 And, thankfully, Behringer didn't add any useless sequencers or other gimmicks to the 2600.
 The 2600 was downsized to 19 inches, 8U, lightened to 5.1 kg, keyboard, speaker and case omitted, and instead the LFO and controllers of the ARP 3620 keyboard were placed on the 2600 panel - a really good decision, because otherwise one of the three VCOs would have been required to do the job of the LFO.
+It is also this assembly from the 3620 keyboard that enables duophonic playing.

 The changes / additions to the Behringer 2600 point, like the re-design of the panel, to great sensitivity and a lot of ARP 2600 experience, because exactly those points have been improved that (at that time) were desired by many ARP 2600 owners.
 Especially the "Time Factor" switches were probably the most common modification of the original ARPs - because the envelopes were neither short nor long enough.
 But some things were (for most people) unchangeable - and here Behringer intervened as well.
 But first to the very beginning: in the following picture I tried to point out the differences to the historical original and (especially) make them visible for non-experts of the ARP 2600.
 I have adjusted the proportions of the two models to make them easier to recognise.
 The elements outlined in red on the Behringer are extensions by Behringer.
 (Attention: the first [green] block of the ARP 2600 has moved to the bottom row of the Behringer!)